Dwarfstar Games

 Dwarfstar Games was a division of Heritage Models that published microgame-sized fantasy and science fiction board wargames in the early 1980s.
 They typically came with 12"x14" fold-out cardstock mapboards and 154 thin die-cut counters.
 The demise of its parent company also meant the end for Dwarfstar.

 Dragon Rage was reissued in a much larger format, with an additional board and scenarios, by Flatlined Games (Belgium) in 2011.

 Reception

 Steve List reviewed the first four games from Dwarfstar Games in Ares Magazine #12 and commented that "one is outstanding, one quite good and the others somewhat underwhelming.
 But [for the price] they are not too much of an investment."

+In a retrospective in Black Gate, John ONeill said "As a business, the Dwarfstar line wasn't a success.
+Unlike Metagaming and Task Force, who released dozens of titles over the years, they produced only eight games between 1981-82.
+But from a creative perspective, they were a magnificent hit."